staltz/use-profunctor-state/readme.md

 Compared to Redux and similar (ngrx, Vuex):

 - No actions means no support for Redux DevTools
-- Hooks are still in Alpha, and not yet supported in React Native
 - This library itself is not used in production yet

 ## API